Amalfi Coast Gay Travel

 Busses also run between the coastal towns, but I do not recommend this.
 I’m sure you would much rather be on a boat out in the sun with the breeze blowing through your hair!
 While boarding my boat back to Salerno, I saw busses jam-packed with tourists-not pretty.
 Plus, the boat ride is more direct.

 Not too far away is the beautiful Italian city of Naples.
 If you’ve asked any Italians, or even fellow travelers, if you should visit Naples, I’m sure you received mixed responses.
-In wolfyy’s Naples Gay Travel Guide, you’ll read about how Naples is not dangerous and the massive weekend parties in the streets!
+However, I can tell you Naples is not dangerous and the massive weekend parties in the streets are awesome.

 LGBT Rights in Italy